About Us

 Kip Sandoz

 Kip Sandoz is semi-retired after spending 40 years managing security operations in the Upper Midwest area.
-He was also the Fire Chief in Lexington, Mn for 23 years, and worked as a police officer for the Lino Lakes and Centennial Lakes police departments.
-He has served as a board member for the Minnesota 100 Club, the State of Minnesota Bureau of Criminal Apprehension, and the Minnesota Private Detectives and Protective agents.
+He was also the Fire Chief in Lexington, MN for 23 years, and worked as a police officer for the Lino Lakes and Centennial Lakes police departments.
+He has served as a board member for the Minnesota 100 Club, the State of Minnesota Bureau of Criminal Apprehension, and the Minnesota Private Detectives and Protective Agents.
 Kip and his wife Cindy live in Lake Shore and both volunteer at the food shelf.

 Ken Maddux